GeorgeFourkas/ApiAutoPilot/README.md

 ### **Api Auto Pilot** is laravel package that makes the procecess of creating laravel RESTful APIs a breeze!

+Make sure to check the Documentation Website of the package for more information about the package

 ## Installation

 You can install the package via composer: